sdc-china/IDA-doc/_posts/2018-01-15-Migrating and updating your Keter.md

 **Update Keter.war**

 Extract the  application-prod.yml in the deployed keter.war.

+![][yamlmigration]

 Replace the  application-prod.yml in the new deployed keter.war from build foler.
 Remove the deployed war from wlp installation\usr\servers\default\apps folder.
 Copy the new keter.war into the wlp installation\usr\servers\default\apps folder.
 Start the Liberty Server.

+**Notes:**

+You might need to change the application-prod.yml manully if new property is added in a new version.

+[yamlmigration]: ../images/install/yamlmigration.png
 [mysqlmigration]: ../images/install/mysqlmigration.png